brianmacy/sz_pythonnet/README.md

 - `count_redo_records()` - Count pending redos
 - `process_redo_records()` - Process redos (iterator)

 **Note:** `SenzingClient` is an **example wrapper** to demonstrate calling the .NET SDK from Python in a more Pythonic way.
-Use it as a template and customize it for your specific needs - add your own logging, error reporting, retry logic, metrics, or other application-specific requirements.
+Use it as an example and build what works best for you - with your own logging, error reporting, retry logic, metrics, or other application-specific requirements.

 See [`PYTHONNET_USAGE_GUIDE.md`](PYTHONNET_USAGE_GUIDE.md) for complete documentation.